Urban Wildlife Biodiversity Monitoring

 To assess the biodiversity of the greater Chicagoland area, Lincoln Park Zoo’s Urban Wildlife Institute has established monitoring stations within city parks, forest preserves, golf courses, and cemeteries across a four-county area, including downtown Chicago and its suburbs.
-Motion-activated field cameras are deployed four times per year at more than 100 sites to determine which species are present and to assess spatial and long-term patterns in wildlife communities.
+Since 2010, motion-activated field cameras have been deployed four times per year at more than 100 sites to determine which species are present and to assess spatial and long-term patterns in wildlife communities.

 Adding New Dimensions